open-cloud/xos/docs/dev/xproto.md

 The example target outputs a Python function that enumerates the ids of the objects from which the current object is linked.

-### Running xosgen
+### Running xosgenx

-It is possible to run the xosgen tool chain directly.
+It is possible to run the xosgenx tool chain directly.
 This is useful, for example, when developing a new target.

 To do do, first setup the python virtual environment as described [here](local_env.md).
 Then drop an xproto file in your working directory.
 For example, you can copy-and-paste the following content into a file named `slice.xproto`: